A Parcel for Prudence can be purchased in e-book format at the following booksellers:

 When Nazis capture the agent code named TEMPERANCE, the team shucks previously laid plans and fast-forwards operational timelines.
 Is the team ready for this daring mission, or will the Third Reich thwart their plans before they can even get started?

-A PARCEL FOR PRUDENCE is part four of seven serialized novellas entitled the Virtues and Valor series.
+A PARCEL FOR PRUDENCE is part four of eight serialized novellas entitled the Virtues and Valor series.

 Seven valorous women — different nationalities, ethnicities, and social backgrounds — come together as a team called the Virtues.